-Sustained temperatures of 35 to 40 degrees below zero pose a severe risk for anyone who is exposed to such temperatures and can also affect the performance of busses.
+Sustained temperatures of 35 to 40 degrees below zero pose a severe risk for anyone who is exposed to such temperatures and can also affect the performance of buses.

-We will be monitoring local and National Weather Service (NWS) forecasts for early Monday morning and will use that information to determine if weather conditions warrant closing schools for that day.
+We will monitoring local and National Weather Service (NWS) forecasts and will use that information to determine if weather conditions warrant closing schools for that day.